d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

     return validation_error
 ```

-We also define need to define the configuration space.
+We also need to define the configuration space.

 ```{.python .input  n=15}
 config_space = {